-Director 107 St. Augustine Center for the Liberal Arts 610-519-3900 http://www1.villanova.edu/villanova/artsci/undergrad/ousprofdevt.html
+Kate Szumanski, M.A., M.S., Director of Professional Development 107 St. Augustine Center for the Liberal Arts 610-519-3942 http://www1.villanova.edu/villanova/artsci/undergrad/ous/profdevt.html

-Leadership and Professional Development offers programming, mentoring, and courses that enable students to identify their strengths, explore professional and educational possibilities, and develop the skills necessary to prepare them for professional life.
+Leadership & Professional Development offers programming, mentoring, and courses that enable students to identify their strengths, explore professional and educational possibilities, and develop the skills necessary to prepare them for professional life.
 Through this process, we empower students to pursue their aspirations.
-Leadership and Professional Development consists of the following areas: Professional Development and Law School Advising.

 The Professional Development component provides students with a foundation for learning how their academic knowledge and skills transfer into the professional world.
 Students work in one-on-one meetings, through workshops, and in 1-credit courses to develop their skills.
 In the 1-credit Professional Development course, students learn a step-by-step professional development process that they will draw on throughout their professional lives.

 Additional courses offered to enhance professionalism include The Legal Profession, Professional Communication, Networking for Success, Social Networking, and Introduction to Professional Writing.